How to Run WordPress and a Next.js Application Side by Side on a Single Server

 sudo ln -s /etc/nginx/sites-available/nextjs /etc/nginx/sites-enabled/

-sudo systemctl restart nginx
+sudo systemctl reload nginx

-Step 4: Manage DNS Records
+Step 4: Configure DNS

 Conclusion